-If you’ve been charged with aggravated assault in Fort Worth, you need an experienced criminal defense attorney—call me 24/7 at (817) 953-2663.
+If you’ve been charged with aggravated assault, you need an experienced criminal defense attorney in Fort Worth—call me 24/7 at (817) 953-2663.

 Aggravated assault is any assault action that causes serious bodily harm (as determined by the court) or employs/displays a deadly weapon during the crime.
 With no other relevant circumstances, that is enough for a second-degree felony charge (and conviction).
 Keep in mind, this includes situations where no bodily harm is caused, but the perpetrator threatened bodily harm while displaying a deadly weapon.